-SLC Cure Plan has the meaning given in clause 15.5(g).
+SLC Cure Plan has the meaning given in clause 14.5(g).

 Social Licence Commitments means the commitments set out in in Schedule 8.
-[Drafting note: an example proforma version of Schedule 8 will be provided by the Commonwealth to the Proponents as part of Stage B of the Tender Process]

-Specified Material means any reports, plans, documents, information, data or other material (whether developed by or on behalf of the Operator or its Associates) which:
+Specified Material means any reports, plans, documents, information, data or other material and associated Intellectual Property rights (whether developed by or on behalf of the Operator or its Associates) which:

-the Operator provides, or is required to provide, to the Commonwealth under or in connection with this Agreement or the Tender; or
+the Operator provides or grants, or is required to provide or grant, to the Commonwealth under or in connection with this Agreement or the Tender; or

 is copied or derived at any time from the material referred to in paragraph (a).